Water heating: Thermal burns (scalding)

 Scalding is a serious concern with any water heater.
 Human skin burns quickly at high temperature, in less than 5 seconds at 60 °C, but much slower at 53 °C — it takes a full minute for a second degree burn.
 Older people and children often receive serious scalds due to disabilities or slow reaction times.
-In the United States and elsewhere it is common practice to put a tempering valve (Thermostatic mixing valve) on the outlet of the water heater.
+In the United States and elsewhere it is common practice to put a tempering valve or thermostatic mixing valve on the outlet of the water heater.
 The result of automatically mixing hot and cold water via a tempering valve is referred to as "tempered water".

 A tempering valve mixes enough cold water with the hot water from the heater to keep the outgoing water temperature fixed at a more moderate temperature, often set to 50 °C. Without a tempering valve, reduction of the water heater's setpoint temperature is the most direct way to reduce scalding.
 However, for sanitation, hot water is needed at a temperature that can cause scalding.
 This may be accomplished by using a supplemental heater in an appliance that requires hotter water.

 Most residential dishwashing machines, for example, include an internal electric heating element for increasing the water temperature above that provided by a domestic water heater.

 Bacterial contamination

 Two conflicting safety issues affect water heater temperature—the risk of scalding from excessively hot water greater than 55 °C, and the risk of incubating bacteria colonies, particularly Legionella, in water that is not hot enough to kill them.
-Both risks are potentially life-threatening and are balanced by setting the water heater's thermostat to 55 °C. The European Guidelines for Control and Prevention of Travel Associated Legionnaires’ Disease recommend that hot water should be stored at 60 °C and distributed so that a temperature of at least 50 °C and preferably 55 °C is achieved within one minute at points of use.
+Both risks are potentially life-threatening and are balanced by setting the water heater's thermostat to 55 °C. The European Guidelines for Control and Prevention of Travel Associated Legionnaires' Disease recommend that hot water should be stored at 60 °C and distributed so that a temperature of at least 50 °C and preferably 55 °C is achieved within one minute at points of use.

 If there is a dishwasher without a booster heater, it may require a water temperature within a range of 57–60 °C for optimum cleaning, but tempering valves set to no more than 55 °C can be applied to faucets to avoid scalding.
 Tank temperatures above 60 °C may produce limescale deposits, which could later harbor bacteria, in the water tank.
 Higher temperatures may also increase etching of glassware in the dishwasher.

 Tank thermostats are not a reliable guide to the internal temperature of the tank.
 Gas-fired water tanks may have no temperature calibration shown.
 An electric thermostat shows the temperature at the elevation of the thermostat, but water lower in the tank can be considerably cooler.
 An outlet thermometer is a better indication of water temperature.